2024 Solar Incentives Guide for Pittsburgh, PA - Tax Credits & Rebates

 EcoWatch's Pittsburgh, PA Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your system – or get in touch with a local Pittsburgh solar installer — to learn about which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+An excellent idea would be to talk to the company that installed your system – or speak to a local Pittsburgh solar installer — to better understand which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find the right solar panel installer for you, check out our guide to Pittsburgh's top solar panel companies.
+To find the best solar panel installation companies near you, take a look at our article on Pittsburgh's top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.